-Our team often gets asked how to start using kanban to organize work.
+Our team often gets asked how to use kanban for agile project management.
 Beginning from scratch can be tough.
 Without the right practices, it won’t be long before you leave your shiny new board untouched and your team forgets all about it.

-But that’s not a good idea, since user-friendly kanban boards will be indispensable in the more flexible post-Covid workplace, i.e. one with more distributed teams requiring the right digital tools to manage projects remotely.
+But that’s not a good idea, since user-friendly kanban software will be indispensable in the more flexible post-Covid workplace, i.e. one with more distributed and hybrid teams requiring the right digital tools to manage projects remotely.

 That’s why we’re here to help you get started.
-Use these three simple tips to set up an efficient kanban board that will be enjoyed and used by everyone in your company.
+Use these three simple tips for how to set up a kanban board that will be enjoyed and used by everyone in your company.

-1. Start simple and adapt your board as you go
+1. Start simple and adapt your kanban board as you go

 First things first.
 What is a kanban board?
 It is a way to show how your work flows between different phases: from an idea all the way to the “finished” state.

-The basic principle of a kanban board is to have columns representing project phases and cards representing pieces of work.
+The basic kanban board rule is to have columns representing project phases and cards representing pieces of work or tasks.
 Your goal is to move cards between columns in a way that mirrors the state of your work.
-This way, when you look at your kanban board, you have a good overview of what’s going on in your team.
+This way, when you look at your kanban board, you have a good overview of your team’s flow of work.

 A simple kanban board template in Kantree with project stages

-After that, write down your work tasks on cards and place them in the correct columns.
+After that, write down your work tasks on kanban cards and place them in the correct columns.

-The types of columns you use will depend on several factors, such as your existing workflow, type of work, and the structure of your team.
-It’s best to keep it simple, but with Kantree you do have more control and can cover more scenarios with additional columns.
+The types of columns will depend on several factors, such as your existing workflow, type of work, and the structure of your team.
+It’s best to keep it simple, but with Kantree you have more control and can cover more scenarios with additional columns.

 In a hurry?
-Our growing template library contains ready-to-use Kantree boards (pre-determined kanban workflows and other project views, such as a spreadsheet or timeline).
+Our template library contains ready-to-use Kantree boards (pre-determined kanban workflows and other project views, such as a spreadsheet or timeline).
 They are designed to get you started on a new project quickly, be it sales, marketing, HR, or product management.
 Just like boards set up from scratch, they are fully customizable.
-Learn how to use our template library from this article, featuring a short video.
+Learn how to use our template library from this article and video.

 But you’re not done yet with the kanban method!
 If you stop now, you will struggle with having all your team use it efficiently.
 Which brings us to the next point.